masslight/ottehr/README.md

 ### Joining zapEHR

-Unlock the power of zapEHR by registering for access at [zapehr.com](https://zapehr.com).
+You'll need a free zapEHR account to run Ottehr.
+Register for access at [zapehr.com](https://zapehr.com).
 Follow these simple steps:

 1. Visit [zapehr.com](https://zapehr.com).
 2. Click on **Free Access** to initiate your early access request.